Brexiteers and Putin have a lot in common, both pine for empire

 Chris Johns: looks like we’re back in the cold war of 1970s

-A Soviet militarty parade: Vladimir Putin and the Brexiteers are both pining for empire
+A Soviet military parade: Vladimir Putin and the Brexiteers are both pining for empire

 Anyone puzzled by the way some UK politicians managed to sound so equivocal in their condemnation of chemical attacks being conducted on British soil need look no further than those sentiments expressed by the fictional spy.
 Actually, not quite so fictional: Haydon is thought to be based on the real life spy Kim Philby.
 Both Haydon and Philby were Oxbridge educated, brilliant men who ended up responsible for a lot of dead bodies.